Backbone Copy

 Boomers and Millennials think it’s flirty or cheeky.
 Gen Z, on the other hand, thinks it’s creepy as hell.
 Use this one if you want to look like you belong in an unmarked van with candy.

 Gen Z has completely transformed the skull emoji into their laughing face of choice.
-Where Millennials still cling to or
+Where Millennials still cling to 😂 or 😭, Gen Z’s “I’m dead” moment always comes with 💀.

 Confused?
 Silly?
 That’s what Boomers and Gen X think.
 For Millennials, it’s all about playful sarcasm.
 Gen Z has turned this into the emoji version of, “I’m saying something I don’t mean, but I kinda do.”
 But it has also been used sarcastically to dismiss or belittle people, particularly in trolling or mocking contexts aimed at marginalized groups.